 Quitting smoking has immediate and long-term benefits, reducing your risk of breathing problems, cancer, stroke, and heart disease.
 People who quit smoking after having a heart attack reduce their chances of having another one by 50% compared to those who keep smoking.

 Alcohol and heart disease

-Whether you can continue drinking alcohol with a heart condition depends on the nature of your condition, other aspects of your health, and any medication you may be taking.
-It’s best to get your doctor’s advice.
+Whether you can continue drinking alcohol with a heart condition depends on the nature of your condition, other aspects of your health, and any medicine you may be taking.
+It is best to get your doctor's advice.